Stakeholder Mapping: Methods, Benefits & Examples

 What is Stakeholder Mapping?

 Stakeholders are the people, groups, or organizations that are impacted by (or have an impact on) your project, organization, or work.
+Stakeholder mapping is the process of placing your stakeholder attributes onto a chart to visualize the data, compare the position of different stakeholders, and analyze your stakeholders based on the attributes shown.

 Learn more about this topic in our articles on the importance of stakeholders and identifying key stakeholders.